 When I say lower your expectations, I do NOT mean lower your standards.

 There’s a difference.

-Basically what I mean is, don't expect to hit the 1% rule and don’t expect a crazy amount of cash flow.
+Basically what I mean is, don't expect a perfect deal.

-In this current market, it’s just not happening with A/B rentals.
+In this current market, it’s just not happening with quality rentals.

 Obviously you want your numbers to make sense and you want it to be a smart investment, but if you’re holding out for that perfect 1:1 ratio or looking for several hundreds of dollars a month in cash flow, you’re not going to find a property.